mcateeb-ux/Valentine-s-Day-Spending/README.md

 # Valentine-s-Day-Spending
+R HW#2 Introduction to R Tidyverse in DataCamp (Quiz).
+Completed for ADAN|ADEC7900.
-Analyze and plot survey data compiled by the National Retail Federation in the United States on how consumers celebrate Valentine's Day.
+Task: Analyze and plot survey data on how consumers celebrate Valentine's Day compiled by the National Retail Federation in the United States.